introlab/rtabmap_ros/rtabmap_util/doc/point_cloud_xyzrgb.md

 -p StereoBM/NumDisparities:=64 -p StereoBM/BlockSize:=15
 ```

-The full list is in RTAB-Map's [parameter reference](https://github.com/introlab/rtabmap/blob/master/corelib/include/rtabmap/core/Parameters.h).
+The full list is in RTAB-Map's [parameter reference](https://introlab.github.io/rtabmap/api/latest/parameters.html).
 The two that matter most are `StereoBM/NumDisparities` (must exceed the largest disparity you expect, and must not exceed the image width) and `StereoBM/BlockSize`.

 If you already have a disparity image, feed the disparity input instead — it skips the matching entirely.

 ## Notes

-For RGB-D input the depth **must be registered to the colour camera**: the node pairs pixel `(u,v)` of the colour image with pixel `(u,v)` of the depth image and uses one calibration for both.
-Unregistered depth gives a cloud whose colours are offset from its geometry.
+For RGB-D input the depth **must be registered to the color camera**: the node pairs pixel `(u,v)` of the color image with pixel `(u,v)` of the depth image and uses one calibration for both.
+Unregistered depth gives a cloud whose colors are offset from its geometry.
 Most drivers offer an aligned depth stream for this reason.

-An `rgbd_image` carrying only colour and no depth is valid and yields an empty cloud rather than an error.
+An `rgbd_image` carrying only color and no depth is valid and yields an empty cloud rather than an error.